 The main buildings of the campus consist of the Institute Building, the Chapel, the Faith Auditorium, and the Tracy Dormitory Building.
-These buildings are all interconnected, making travel within the buildings conveniently possible during inclement weather.
+These buildings are all interconnected, making travel between the buildings convenient during inclement weather.

-The Higgins Classical Institute Building, named after the original inhabitant of the campus, is the oldest building on campus, constructed in 1901.
+The Higgins Classical Institute building, named after the original founder of the previous institution, is the oldest building on campus, constructed in 1901.
 It has the charm of a historic building, bright and airy with large windows, high tin ceilings, and open spaces, but it has been modernized to appeal to students and visitors alike.
-The Institute is the hub of the academic experience for students, encompassing the classrooms, Bertha Andrews Memorial library, student lounge, bookstore, music room, and game room, along with staff and faculty offices.
+The Institute is the hub of the academic experience for students, encompassing the classrooms, the Bertha Andrews Memorial library, student lounge, bookstore, music room, and game room, along with staff and faculty offices.